 Steel the One

 Through the 1980’s, Columbus, Colnago’s steel tube suppliers started to create more different shapes and experiment with tube thicknesses.
-This enabled Colnago to offer more alternatives and greater choice with models such as the Oval CX, Master and Master light.
+This enabled Colnago to offer more alternatives and greater choice with models.
+These included the very much sought after bikes, including the Oval CX, Master and Master light.

 New interpritation of 1980's Classics - Photo Colnago.com